guardian/workflow-frontend/README.md

 Running the application
 -----------------------

+### Nginx

+To run correctly in standalone mode we run behind nginx, This can be installed as follows (you may have done this already if you work with identity, r2 or similar):

+1. Install nginx:
+  * *Linux:*   ```sudo apt-get install nginx```
+  * *Mac OSX:* ```brew install nginx```

+2. Make sure you have a sites-enabled folder under your nginx home.
+This should be
+  * *Linux:* ```/etc/nginx/sites-enabled```
+  * *Mac OSX:* ```/usr/local/etc/nginx/```

+3. Make sure your nginx.conf (found in your nginx home) contains the following line in the http{} block:
+`include sites-enabled/*;`
+  * you may also want to disable the default server on 8080

+4. Run:

+    ./nginx/setup.sh

+You will also need to add the entries in /nginx/hosts into the hosts file on your computer.

+### the apps

-This is a Play! application, so you can run it thus:
+There are 2 Play! applications, so you can run prototype thus:

     $ sbt
+    $ project prototype
+    $ run [optional port number - default 9090]

+and prole thus:

+    $ sbt
+    $ project prole
-    $ run [optional port number - default 9000]
+    $ run [optional port number - default 9091]

+you will also need to kick prole into life by hitting ```http://localhost:9091/management/healthcheck``` - this forces play to compile and start the app.

+There are also hand start scripts in the project root that will, erm, start things for you

-This will run the application in development mode, so it automatically recompiles any changes when you make a request.
+These will run the applications in development mode, so it automatically recompiles any changes when you make a request.
+You can access your running workflow dashboard on ```https://workflow.local.dev-gutools.co.uk/```

 Debugging in the cloud
 ----------------------